Considerate-Digital/circular_arts_network/README.md

 # Circular Arts Network Plugin

-A recycling and reuse tool created specificaly for WordPress.
+A recycling and reuse tool created specifically for WordPress.

 ## Overview